XAI-360/TSCL/docs/Readme.md

 We use Dimensionality Reduction by Learning an Invariant Mapping (DrLIM)  [[5](http://yann.lecun.com/exdb/publis/pdf/hadsell-chopra-lecun-06.pdf)] for learning the representations and for unsupervised classification of the time-series.

 DrLIM works by learning a family of functions $G$ that map the inputs to a manifold such that the euclidean distance between the points on the manifold $D_W(x_1, x_2) = |G_W(x_1) - G_W(x_2) |_2$ approximates the dissimilarity of the semantic meaning of $x_1$ and $x_2$.
 As an example, $G$ can be a neural network parametrized with $W$.
 To train the network, each input data point is paired with a similar and dissimilar sample.
 If we have access to the actual labels, similar samples can come from the same class while dissimilar samples belong to different classes.
 If we do not have access to the labels and the input data is an image, we can augment the input image (cropping, skewing, rotating, ...) to create a similar pair.
-Since creating the dissimilar pair is more challenging, a common approach is to assume that all the samples in the training batch are dissimilar.To train the network, the similar pair is labeled as one, $Y=1$, and the dissimilar pair is labeled as zero, $Y=0$.
+Since creating the dissimilar pair is more challenging, a common approach is to assume that all the other samples in the training batch are dissimilar.

+To train the network, the similar pair is labeled as one, $Y=1$, and the dissimilar pair is labeled as zero, $Y=0$.
 To minimize the distance $D_W$ between the similar samples while maximizing the distance between the dissimilar ones, DrLIM uses the following loss function:
 $$
 L(W, Y, X_1, X_2) = (Y)(D_W)^2 + (1-Y)\{ min(0, m-D_W)^2 \}
 $$